 Tree Feeder Root Information

 Here’s an interesting piece of tree feeder root information: despite their smaller size, the feeder roots make up the larger part of the root system’s surface area.
-Feeder root of trees are usually found in all of the soil that is under the canopy of the tree, no more than 3 feet (1 meter) from the surface.
+Feeder roots of trees are usually found in all of the soil that is under the canopy of the tree, no more than 3 feet (1 meter) from the surface.

 In fact, the feeder roots can push out farther than the canopy area and increase the plant surface area when the plant needs more water or nutrients.
 If the soil conditions are healthy, the feeder root area can grow far beyond the drip line, often extending out as far as the tree is tall.